rezakj/scSeqR/README.md

 - Cluster the data

- Here you have the option of clustering your data based on the following methods: "ward.D", "ward.D2", "single", "complete", "average", "mcquitty", "median", "centroid", "kmeans"
+Here we cluster the first 10 dimensions of the data which is converted to principal components, to do this, you have the option of clustering your data based on the following methods: "ward.D", "ward.D2", "single", "complete", "average", "mcquitty", "median", "centroid", "kmeans"

  For the distance calculation used for clustering, you have the following options: "euclidean", "maximum", "manhattan", "canberra", "binary", "minkowski" or "NULL"